 How to Spend a Rainy Day in Kromeriz, Czech Republic

-What we thought was a 45-minute drive ended up being 1.5 hours, making us late for meeting Mr. Urbanovsky, a friendly Moravian local who was waiting to show us around his beloved city Kromeriz.
+What we thought was a 45-minute drive ended up being 1.5 hours.
+This made us late meeting Mr. Urbanovsky, a friendly Moravian local who was waiting to show us around his beloved city.

 Feeling terrible that we were late, he greeted us and was super kind and understanding.
 Because we were late we missed almost an hour window of site seeing before the rain would come in.